PURCHASE EVERYTHING YOU NEED FOR THIS PROJECT

 Inspect and Protect

-BE SURE TO TEST THE WATER FOR PROPER PH LEVELS ACCEPTABLE FOR YOUR TYPE OF FISH AND ADJUST AS NECESSARY.
+BE SURE TO CYCLE THE WATER TO REMOVE SURFACTANTS AND TEST FOR PROPER PH LEVELS ACCEPTABLE FOR YOUR TYPE OF FISH AND ADJUST AS NECESSARY.

 Remove tape while coating is still wet and close container to secure leftover product.
 If spillage occurs, soak up as much material as possible with rags.
 Clean immediately with soap and water.
 If spill is dried, scrape off as much as possible with a razor or scraper.
 Use mineral spirits to weaken product and an appropriate tool such as a wire brush or grinder to mechanically remove.
 If splashed on the skin immediately wash thoroughly with fresh water.
 If the product has dried on the skin massage the area with medical grade mineral oil, baby oil or edible oil, then wash with soap and water.
 If irritation persists seek medical attention.